NavisOnAir/NavisOnAir/README.md

 - Hi, I’m @NavisOnAir
 - I’m interested in Python
-- I’m currently learning webdevelopment with Django
+- I’m currently learning databases like sqlite3

 <!---
 NavisOnAir/NavisOnAir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.